-- 1. The magnetic field a distance 6.0 cm from a long straight current-carrying wire is 4.5×10^{-5} T. What is the current in the wire?
-What is the magnetic field at a distance of 12.0 cm from the wire? - 2.
-Two wires lie perpendicular to the plane of the paper, and equal electric currents pass through the paper in the directions shown.
-Point P is equidistant from the two wires. - a) Construct a vector diagram showing the direction of the resultant magnetic field at point P. Explain your reasoning. - b) If the currents in both wires were instead directed into the plane of the page (away from us), show the field at point P. - 3.
-Two long straight wires are parallel and carry current in the same direction.
-The currents are 8.0 Amps and 12 Amps and the wires are separated by 0.40 cm.
-What is the magnetic field (magnitude and direction) at a point midway between the wires?
+- 2. Two wires lie perpendicular to the plane of the paper, and equal electric currents pass through the paper in the directions shown.
+Point P is equidistant from the two wires. - a) Construct a vector diagram showing the direction of the resultant magnetic field at point P. Explain your reasoning. - b) If the currents in both wires were instead directed out of the plane of the page (such that the current moved toward us), show the resultant magnetic field at point P.

+3. Two long straight wires are parallel and carry current in opposite directions (as shown in the figure to the right).
+The currents are 9.0 Amps and 12 Amps and the wires are separated by 0.50 cm.
+What is the magnetic field (magnitude and direction) due these currents at a point midway between the wires?